Simon Girty: Lochry's Defeat

 In the winter of 1781, Girty led a few Wyandot warriors from Upper Sandusky to the Falls of the Ohio in order to spy on the Americans.
 They captured three soldiers from Fort Nelson and discovered that Brigadier General George Rogers Clark was recruiting men and stockpiling supplies at Wheeling and Fort Pitt in anticipation of an expedition against Detroit later that year.
 Clark planned to proceed down the Ohio River from Fort Pitt to Wheeling and then continue on to Fort Nelson before heading north.
-Girty hurried to inform McKee at Roche de Bout on the Maumee River who in turn notified DePeyster at Detroit.
+Girty hurried to inform McKee at Roche de Bout on the Maumee River, who in turn notified DePeyster at Detroit.
 Girty then proceeded to Upper Sandusky.
-As he entered the Wyandot village he encountered a young captive who had broken away from his guards.
-The captive was 18-year-old Henry Baker who the Wyandot had planned to burn.
+As he entered the Wyandot village, he encountered a young captive who had broken away from his guards.
+The captive was 18-year-old Henry Bake, whom the Wyandot had planned to burn.
 After hearing Baker's story, Girty convinced the Wyandot to spare Baker's life and take him to Detroit for ransom.